How to create a grouped bar chart

 The bar chart is probably the most all-rounder chart type out there.
-But sometimes, your bars fall into categories (like continents, regions or countries, positive or negative growth or years), which you really want to show to make your statement.
-Grouped bar charts are perfect for that.
-In Datawrapper, we have a chart type called "Grouped bars" but any kind of bar chart can be turned into a grouped bar chart.
+But sometimes, your bars fall into categories (like continents, regions or countries, positive or negative growth or years), which you want to show to make your statement.
+Grouping bars in a bar charts are great for that, and for bringing some visual structure into your bars.

-In this tutorial, you will learn how to prepare and upload your dataset to create a grouped bar chart with Datawrapper.
+In this tutorial, you will learn how to prepare and upload your dataset to group bars with Datawrapper.

 Preparing and importing the data

-Your data needs to be in a certain format for Datawrapper to create a grouped bar chart.
+Your data needs to be in a certain format for Datawrapper to group bars.
 You'll need three columns:

 - Descriptive labels in the first column.